tillitis/tillitis-key1/doc/threat_model/threat_model.md

 - Glitching attacks including:

-  - Faulting of the execution by the CPU in the FPGA and the CH552 MCU
+  - Faulting of the execution by the CPU in the FPGA and the CH552 MCU.

   - Disturbance of the TRNG entropy generation

 - EM leakage.